josmar-crwdstffng/angular/aio/content/guide/pipes.md

 ### How change detection works

 Angular looks for changes to data-bound values in a [change detection](guide/glossary#change-detection "Definition of change detection") process that runs after every DOM event: every keystroke, mouse move, timer tick, and server response.
-The following example, which doesn't use a pipe, demonstrates how Angular uses its default change detection strategy to monitor and update its display of every hero in the `heroes` array.
+The following example, which does not use a pipe, demonstrates how Angular uses the associated default change detection strategy to monitor and update the associated display of every hero in the `heroes` array.
 The example tabs show the following:

 | Files                               | Details |